Home » Baking Recipes » No Bake » Goji Berry Bliss Balls

 In these goji berry bliss balls I’ve included oats to help balance any sugar spikes from the dates and maple syrup.
 Normally, I use cashew nuts when I make energy balls, but I substituted some of them with macadamia nuts this time as I had some lying around that needed using up.
 Macadamia nuts are particularly oily, so although I added a little coconut oil to the mix, it wasn’t really necessary.

 Like all of the energy balls I’ve made, these goji berry bliss balls are super simple to make.
-I chuck all of the ingredients into a blender, my power blender* to be precise and blitz for 20 seconds.
+I chuck all of the ingredients into a power blender and blitz for 20 seconds.
 If you don’t have a power blender you can make these just as well in a food processor, though the texture will probably be less smooth.

 All that’s needed after this, is to roll the mixture into balls and coat with the goji berry powder.
 The bliss balls will keep in a cool place for a week, assuming you can hang onto them that long.
 No chance of that happening here.
 CT’s verdict was “lush”.
 He particularly liked the their chewy, fudgy personality.